pscally1005/pscally1005.github.io/_posts/draft/2026-09-30-sourdough-pie-crust.markdown

 - Bake at 350F for about 10 minutes, or until lightly browned and set on the bottom.
 Let it cool totally (at least 30 minutes in the fridge) before adding any pie filling.
 - <img src='/assets/Food/Bread/Sourdough Pie Crust/baked.jpg' alt='' class='instruction-image'>
 Notes:
+- The parchment paper is essential for preventing the crust from sticking.
+Without it, the crust can stick so badly to the pan that you may not be able to remove a slice.
+Lining a pie pan with parchment paper may seem unconventional, but so is making a pie crust out of <a href='/misc/whole-wheat-sourdough#starter'>sourdough starter</a>!

 - Feel free to use <a href='#recipe'>this pie crust</a> for anything sweet or even savory.
 Make a <a href='/recipes/shoofly-pie'>Shoofly Pie</a>, or make a <a href='/recipes/deep-dish-pizza'>Deep Dish</a>.
 Whatever you want!

 - Nutrition facts for the pie crust are assuming 8 slices.